When Acetazolamide (Diamox) entered the market in 1982, it was designed by drug maker Teva to treat Glaucoma.

 FACT: Diamox quickens acclimatization.
 As acclimatization occurs, symptoms improve.
 Diamox does not hide anything, so if you get altitude sickness (such as when adjusting to the Mount Kilimanjaro altitude, for example) you will still have symptoms.
 If you feel well, you are well.

 MYTH: Diamox prevents AMS during rapid ascent.

-FACT: This is not myth, but rather partial truth.
+FACT: This is not a myth, but rather a partial truth.
 Diamox lessens AMS risks and that’s why it is recommended for climbers on fast ascents.
 This protection is not absolute so don’t feel assured that a rapid ascent on Diamox is without big-time risk.
 If you ascend so rapidly that AMS strikes, it can hit you suddenly, severely and fatally.

 MYTH: Diamox prevents AMS from getting worse during ascent.